- やさしい日本語

 "What should construction companies do first to actually hire Specified Skills?"

-In order to accept specified skilled workers in the construction industry, an organization must be a regular member of JAC or an associate member of JAC.
+In order to accept Specified Skilled Worker in the construction sector, you must be a regular member organization or a supporting member of JAC.

 This is to ensure that free riders or outsiders who take advantage of Specified Skills are not tolerated, and to enable accepting companies to compete in a fair market and conduct stable business with fair treatment.